 If the student is successful with the procedure competency evaluation, the student is deemed competent in that procedure and may begin to perform that procedure without direct assistance.
 An unassisted procedure is defined as one in which the supervising radiographer is readily available (but not necessarily in the exposure room) should the student need assistance.

-Pre-competency procedures are assisted procedures.
-The student must inform the technologist prior to attempting a procedure for pre-competency.
-In order for a student to be granted a pre-competency the following criteria must be met:
+Practice procedures are assisted procedures.
+The student must inform the technologist prior to attempting a procedure for practice.
+In order for a student to be granted a practice exam on the competency card the following criteria must be met:

 - a.
 The student must do the majority of positioning the patient, but may have assistance. - b.
 The student must do the majority of the procedure, namely; set up, explanation, and clean up, but may have assistance. - c.
 The student may have repeats, but must have assistance on any repeats. - d.
 The student must evaluate images with the assistance of a qualified radiographer. - e.
-At the discretion of the Clinical Instructor.
+At the discretion of the Clinical Instructor or supervising technologist.

 Competency procedures must be requested prior to beginning a procedure.
+A "Competency Evaluation" form must be provided to the supervising technologist at the time of the request.
 Competency will be granted if all the following criteria are demonstrated: